SUMMER: Month by Month Gardening To-Do List

 PRUNE: A little dead-heading and light pruning will keep your plants in great shape during the heat.
 Pruning stimulates growth, and we don’t want to encourage this until next month when the weather hopefully starts to cool down.
 Pick-prune to maintain shape on shrubs and shrub-roses, such as ‘Knockout’ and ‘Drift’ roses.

 FERTILIZE: In the heat of the summer, use only slow-release or organic fertilizers.
 You don’t want to cause extreme growth spurts at this time of year.
 Use Osmocote, Colorscapes, Color Star or even Superthrive on container plants to keep them happy and blooming in the heat.
-Use Palm Food on palms to give them a boost during the warm weather.
+Use palm food on palms to give them a boost during the warm weather.

 - For bagworms & webworms, BT (bacillus thurengensis) will take them out.

 - Scale is a major nuisance!
 When temps are over 90 degrees, we suggest a non-organic systemic insecticide to control scale.
-Look for products with imidacloprid.

 - Serenade is a great organic control for a broad range of fungal problems.